-Chasmine Flax is a Research Assistant at the Harvard Prevention Research Center on Nutrition and Physical Activity at the Harvard T.H.
-Chan School of Public Health.
-The mission of the Harvard Prevention Research Center on Nutrition and Physical Activity is to work with communities, community agencies, state and local government, and other partners to develop, implement, and evaluate the effectiveness and cost-effectiveness of methodologies and interventions to improve nutrition and physical activity and reduce obesity and chronic disease risk among children, youth, and their families and to translate and disseminate this work at community, state and national levels to reduce and eliminate disparities in these outcomes.
+Chasmine Flax is a Research Assistant at the Prevention Research Center on Nutrition and Physical Activity at the Harvard T.H.
+Chan School of Public Health (HPRC).
+The mission of the HPRC is to work with communities, community agencies, state and local government, and other partners to develop, implement, and evaluate the effectiveness and cost-effectiveness of methodologies and interventions to improve nutrition and physical activity and reduce obesity and chronic disease risk among children, youth, and their families and to translate and disseminate this work at community, state and national levels to reduce and eliminate disparities in these outcomes.

 In her role on the CHOICES Project, Ms. Flax helps state and local partners identify and input local data in to the CHOICES models.